cdorug/FoodDeliveryManagement/README.md

 # Food Delivery Management App
-A desktop application that manages the products, clients and orders of a food ordering system that I build using Java and JavaFX.
+A desktop application that manages the products, clients and orders of a food ordering system that I built using Java and JavaFX.